Last Updated on May 1, 2023

 A 28 g serving of Hot Cheetos, for example, contains 10 g of fat and 300 mg of sodium (source: USDA), while the same serving of Doritos Spicy Nacho has 8 g of fat and 190 mg of sodium (source: Nutrition Value).

-According to research, a high-fat diet during pregnancy not only increases the risk of increased maternal cholesterol and weight gain, but it also puts the baby at risk for adverse central nervous system functions and behavioral changes (source: Nutrition Reviews).
+According to research, a high-fat diet during pregnancy not only increases the risk of increased maternal cholesterol level and weight gain, but it also puts the baby at risk for adverse central nervous system functions and behavioral changes (source: Nutrition Reviews).

 For these reasons, we advise you to not eat them often and only in moderation.

-Fortunately, hot and spicy chips won’t hurt the baby or cause blindness (source: University of Utah Health).
+Fortunately, hot and spicy chips won’t hurt the unborn baby or cause blindness (source: University of Utah Health).

 If you look at the ingredients of hot chips, you’re likely to find chili pepper, chili powder, or other hot peppers.
 Peppers contain the compound capsaicin, which causes the hotness in peppers.